Larry Fine: Vaudeville

 At an early age, Fine started performing as a violinist in vaudeville.
 In 1928, while serving as the master of ceremonies at Rainbo Gardens in Chicago, Fine met Shemp Howard and Ted Healy, who were performing in the Shubert Brothers' A Night in Spain.
 Since Howard was leaving the play for a few months, they asked him to be a replacement "stooge".
 Fine joined Ted's other stooges, Bobby Pinkus and Sam "Moody" Braun.
 Howard returned in September 1928 to finish Spains national tour.

 In early 1929, Healy signed a contract to perform in the Shuberts' new revue A Night in Venice.
 Healy brought Fine, Shemp Howard, and Moe Howard together for the first time as a trio.
 "Moe, Larry, and Shemp", along with Fred Sanborn, appeared in Venice from 1929 through March 1930.
 Fine, Shemp Howard and Moe Howard toured with three different titles: "Ted Healy & His Racketeers", "Ted Healy and his Southern Gentlemen", and "Ted Healy and His Three Lost Souls" before going to Hollywood in the summer to film Fox Studio's Soup to Nuts (1930).

 Fine and the Howard brothers broke up with Healy after Soup to Nuts and toured as "Howard, Fine, and Howard: Three Lost Soles" from the fall of 1930 to the summer of 1932.
-In July 1932, Fine and Moe Howard teamed up with Healy again, adding Curly Howard (real first name: Jerome) to the group.
+In July 1932, Fine and Moe Howard teamed up with Healy again, adding Moe's youngest brother Jerome "Curly" Howard to the group.
 The new lineup premiered at RKO Palace Theatre in Cleveland on August 27, 1932.
 Shemp Howard split off to pursue a solo career.